 Carved from the erstwhile State of Assam, Meghalaya became a full fledged State on January 21,1972.
 Bounded on the North and East by Assam and on the South and West by Bangladesh, Meghalaya is spread over an area of 22,429 square kilometres, and lies between 20.1° N and 26.5° N latitude and 85.49 °E and 92.52 °E longitude.

-Districts: East Khasi Hills, West Khasi Hills, Jaintia Hills, Ri Bhoi District, East Garo Hills, West Garo Hills and South Garo Hills.
+Districts: East Khasi Hills, West Khasi Hills, South West Khasi Hills, West Jaintia Hills, East Jaintia Hills, Ri Bhoi District, East Garo Hills, West Garo Hills, South West Garo Hills, North Garo Hills, South Garo Hills.

 Racial Origin of the People: Austric, Tibeto-Burman

 Population of Shillong Shillong Urban agglomeration - 354759

 Coal, Limestone, Sillimanite, Dolomite, Fireclay, Felspar, Quartz and Glass-sand.